Travel and Embassy Services FAQs

 Please see the DFA travel advice page for France.
 The conditions for entering France will depend on your country of departure and your vaccination status.
 As of 9 June, Ireland is on France's 'Green List' of countries, which also includes all EU Member States.
-Full list is outlined on the French Foreign Ministry's website, along with measures in place for those arriving from Orange or Red countries.
+The full list is outlined on the French Foreign Ministry's website, along with measures in place for those arriving from Orange or Red countries.
 As of 1st July, France is operating the EU Digital Covid Certificate (EU DCC).
 If you are in Ireland and have issues in generating your Irish EU DCC or wish to request a certificate based on recovery from Covid-19, please contact 1800 851 504.
 You are encouraged to allow plenty of time in the airport or port as there are now more checks in place.

-- A negative result from a PCR or antigen test taken less than 72 hours prior to departure (applicable to passengers age 12 years or older) or;
+- Proof of a negative result from a RT-PCR or antigen test taken less than 72 hours prior to departure (applicable to passengers age 12 years or older) or;

-The pre-departure test requirement does not apply to: trips by residents of cross-border areas (border within a 30 km radius of your residence, and for a duration of less than 24 hours); work-related trips, the urgent or frequent nature of which makes them incompatible with these tests; or trips by hauliers carrying out their work.
+This will not apply to: trips by residents of cross-border areas (border within a 30km radius of your residence, and for a duration of less than 24 hours); work-related trips, the urgent or frequent nature of which makes them incompatible with these tests; or trips by hauliers carrying out their work.
 In order to avail of such an exemption, you must carry documentary proof that your trip falls into one of these categories.